History of the First Church in Jerusalem

 Six branches of Christianity today

 Three recognized divisions of Christianity stemmed from “Jewish-Christians” of the first church in Jerusalem (Book of Acts).
-The fourth is Protestantism.
-Today, there are six main divisions of Christian churches.
+Protestantism (Reformation in Europe) could be considered the fourth branch of Christianity.